codingknite/frontend-development/README.md

 ## Key

 - Resources with 💵 indicate that the resource is a paid resource.

-- Resources with ⭐ indicate learning resources I would recommended for those starting out.
-This doesn't indicate that the unstarred resources are 'bad'.
-This is only meant to help absolute beginners.
-Check out the starred courses and choose which teaching style suits you the most.
-  Again, you don't have to do all of them.
+- Again, you don't have to do all of them.
 Practice & building projects is the best way to learn.

 ## Contibuting